Vietnamese Chicken Pho Noodle Soup (Pho Ga)

 Broth Seasonings

-Noodles & Garnishes
+Noodles and Garnishes

 Instructions